ChristopherDAgostino/ChristopherDAgostino.github.io/README.md

 ## About Me
 I'm currently a third year student at Lehigh University in Bethlehem, PA.
-My main focus of study is Journalism and Marketing Communications.
-While this is my main area of study, I have always had a passion for filming and editing videos.
+My main focus of study is Journalism and Marketing Communications, I have always had a passion for filming and editing videos.
 I hope to incorporate my passion into my professional career.
 ![filmmaker picture](https://github.com/ChristopherDAgostino/ChristopherDAgostino.github.io/blob/master/1898087_10209179169895552_2265201179805825551_n.jpg?raw=true)